FOCAL THERAPY (WITH CRYOTHERAPY)

-‘We are using state of the art imaging techniques (mpMRI, fusion biopsy and PSMA-PET/CT and PSMA-PET/MRI data) for selecting suitable patients for focal therapies and for follow-up after procedures.
+‘We are using state of the art imaging techniques (3T mpMRI, MR-fusion biopsy, PSMA-PET/CT and PSMA-PET/MRI data) for selecting suitable patients for focal therapies and for follow-up after procedures’

 Cryotherapy (also called cryoablation) is the use of very cold temperatures to freeze and kill prostate cancer cells as well as most of the prostate.
 During cryotherapy, thin metal probes are inserted through the skin and into the prostate.
 The probes are filled with a gas that causes the nearby prostate tissue to freze, while sparing surrounding structures such as the bladder and urethra